 Who isn’t a little weird?
 Here at the Center for Biological Diversity, we celebrate peculiarity in every one of its human and animal forms.
 After all, who’d want to live in a world without weirdness?

-Want to help us save the Ichetucknee siltsnail and other imperiled weirdos around the world?
-Join our email list, donate if you can, and make sure to LIKE this article by clicking the ❤ symbol to the lower left (only if you really like it, of course!).
+Learn lots more cool facts and help us save desert pupfish and other imperiled weirdos around the world.
+Then please join our email list, donate if you can, and make sure to LIKE this article by clicking the ❤ symbol to the lower left (only if you really like it, of course!).